 - While a teacher is using Highlights Browser Tab, Activity Viewer or Snaps, student devices will not send screenshots.

 - The bandwidth used by each screenshot depends on settings in the Hāpara Admin Console in the Highlights page - allowing bandwidth use to be controlled by the administrator.

 - By default, lo-res screenshots are 300 x 300 px, hi-res screenshots 600 x 800 px

 The bandwidth used by individual messages depends on many factors, for example:

 - Bandwidth used by a "light" message depends how many tabs the student has open.
-An average "light" message is around 1 kilobyte.
+An average "light" message is approx 1 kilobyte.

 - Bandwidth used by "heavy" messages depends on the image quality setting in the Bandwidth Control section of the Hāpara Admin Console, and how well the student's screen image compresses.
 With the default Highlights settings, most "heavy" messages range from 30 to 60 kilobytes.
-Lowering the image quality in the Admin Console reduces this size to around 10 kilobytes.
+Lowering the image quality in the Admin Console can reduce this size down to 10 kilobytes.

 - The default Highlights Activity Viewer setting is set to refresh the student information every 2.5 seconds.